Updated December, 2018

 Unfortunately, many in the digital currency ecosystem do not take security and safety seriously.

-Four recent examples:
+Five recent examples:

 (a) Canadian exchange owner murdered in Mexico by cartel

-Two weeks ago, a Canadian Bitcoin exchange owner, Giuseppe Bugge, was murdered in Guadalajara, Mexico, likely by a Mexican drug cartel.
+In August 2018, a Canadian Bitcoin exchange owner, Giuseppe Bugge, was murdered in Guadalajara, Mexico, likely by a Mexican drug cartel.
 Bugge was ambushed by eight to ten men and shot 140 times with AK-47 and AR-15 assault guns.
 Bugge operated an exchange called GS Crypto Currency that provided OTC services for the sale and purchase of Bitcoin.
 The Vancouver Police said Bugge was associated with a transnational criminal organization and was involved in drug trafficking.

-(b) ICO founder robbed by employees at home
+(c) ICO founder robbed by employees at home

-(c) Massachusetts armed home invasion for Bitcoin
+(d) Massachusetts armed home invasion for Bitcoin

-Earlier in the summer, a Bitcoin trader in Massachusetts, who runs a digital currency exchange on Localbitcoins, was robbed at gun point in his home by two men who demanded he turn over Bitcoin and cash.
+Earlier in the summer, a Bitcoin trader in Massachusetts, who runs a one-man digital currency exchange on Localbitcoins, was robbed at gun point in his home by two men who demanded he turn over Bitcoin and cash.
 The two suspects were arrested by state police.
 It is believed that they staked out the home before, and were aware that the home owner operated a digital currency exchange.
 The home owner, Austin Nedved, managed to run out the front door and call police.

-(d) 23 year old Bitcoin kid murdered
+(e) 23 year old Bitcoin kid murdered

 Growing number of attacks on Bitcoin executives around the world